mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 While importing directly in this manner doesn't use the exports in [`@material-ui/core/index.js`](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/index.js), this file can serve as a handy reference as to which modules are public.

 Be aware that we only support first and second level imports.
-Anything deeper is considered private and can cause issues, such as module duplication in your bundle.
+Anything deeper is considered private.

 ```js
 // ✅ OK